THEATRE GAME

 THREE: Once the students reach the other side of the room they change roles.

 FOUR: The student being pulled (B) goes behind the one that did the pulling (A).
-At the signal, push across the stage.
+At the signal, push A across the stage.
 A leans back while B leans forward.
 (A hop-jumps along so s/he can lean back all the while moving forward).

 This is not a contest, one has to give the appearance of being pulled, or pushed!